-Early Christians called the ‘fifty days of rejoicing’ Pentecost, which Tertullian called ‘laetissimum spatium this most joyful period’.
+Early Christians called the ‘fifty days of rejoicing’ Pentecost, which Tertullian called laetissimum spatium, ‘this most joyful period’ in English.
 For us, the Day of Pentecost is the end of the Easter season.
 It marks the fifty days since Easter Day, and the time when we remember how the Holy Spirit was given to the Disciples after His ascension into heaven.

 Some places have a custom of lighting the Easter Candle at the beginning of Easter.
 The lit Candle stands prominently in Church, for all the Eastertide Services.
 The Alleluia often appears in liturgical speech and song.
 Morning Prayer begins with the traditional collection of Pauline texts, known as the Easter Anthems.
 White or gold vestments and decorations, emphasise the joy and brightness of the Easter Season.

 From the late 4th century, there has been a celebration of Christ’s Ascension on the 40th day, which is known as Ascension Day.
 Jesus commissions his Disciples to continue His work, He promises the gift of the Holy Spirit, and then He is no longer among them in the flesh.
 The Ascension is connected to Mission.
-The arrival of the Holy Spirit on the day of Pentecost, completes and crowns the Easter Festival.
+The arrival of the Holy Spirit on the day of Pentecost, crowns the Easter Festival.

 The Easter Vigil has always been a favourite time for baptism, because it’s when Christ died for our sin, and was resurrected.
 Baptism symbolises a dying to sin, in order to be reborn in Him.
 It’s also a time when Christians confirm the promises that were made during their own baptisms.
 Water and light are the basic elements that sustain life, both spiritually and biologically.

 The Easter Eucharist follows the Easter Vigil, but sometimes it’s deferred until Easter Day.
 The Church celebrates Christ’s resurrection with music, flowers, bells and colours.
 The Alleluia, which was silent during Lent, then returns!